Rugby, Warwickshire: Notable buildings and landmarks

 St Marie's Church on Dunchurch Road, is Rugby's main Roman Catholic church.
 It is one of the town's most well-known landmarks as it is quite dominant on the skyline.
 The church was first opened in 1847, designed by Pugin in the Gothic revival style, it was enlarged in 1864, and in 1872 the current tall and slender spire was added, which is nearly 200 ft tall.
-The church is also Grade II* listed.
+The church is also grade II* listed.

 The buildings of Rugby School are major landmarks mostly dating from the 18th and 19th century with some early 20th Century additions.
-The oldest buildings are the Old Quad Buildings and the School House the oldest parts of which date from 1748, but were mostly built between 1809 and 1813 by Henry Hakewill, these are Grade II* listed.
-Most of the current landmark buildings date from the Victorian era and were designed by William Butterfield: The most notable of these is the chapel, dating from 1872, which is Grade I listed.
-Butterfield's New Quad buildings are Grade II* listed and date from 1867 to 1885.
+The oldest buildings are the Old Quad Buildings and the School House the oldest parts of which date from 1748, but were mostly built between 1809 and 1813 by Henry Hakewill, these are grade II* listed.
+Most of the current landmark buildings date from the Victorian era and were designed by William Butterfield: The most notable of these is the chapel, dating from 1872, which is topped by an octagonal tower 138 ft tall, and is grade I listed.
+Butterfield's New Quad buildings are grade II* listed and date from 1867 to 1885.
 The War Memorial chapel designed by Charles Nicholson is a later addition dating from 1922.

+There are two further grade I listed buildings in Rugby, although these are not in the town centre, one of these is St Botolph's Church in Newbold-on-Avon, the second is Bilton Hall in Bilton.

 Rugby's Jubilee Clock Tower in Market Place is one of the town's best known landmarks, which traditionally marks the centre of Rugby.
 The clock tower dates from 1887, and was built to celebrate Queen Victoria's jubilee.
 It is 43 ft tall, built of Derby Dale stone, and was designed by Goodacres of Leicester.
 The clocks were donated by Evans and Sons of Birmingham.
 It is grade II listed.